DanielRobertNicoud/imv-gps/README.md

   * Month -> all available
   * Time -> 00:00
   * Format -> NetCDF
-  It should then be uploaded in the `era5` folder.
 * The numbered scripts should be ran in order, as some generate data that is consuimed by the ones following.

 ## Scripts present